U.S. director's 'Little Prince' gets French premiere at Cannes

 Other characters from the book, which has been translated into 250 languages and sells about 2 million copies a year, include The Fox voiced by James Franco and The Rose voiced by Marion Cotillard.

-The film uses stop-motion animation to re-create and expand upon the watercolours that Saint-Exupery painted for his novella, a fantasy tracking the relationship between an aviator who crashes in the Sahara and a small boy, the "Little Prince", who says he is from an asteroid and tells the storey of his life.
+The film uses stop-motion animation to re-create and expand upon the watercolors that Saint-Exupery painted for his novella, a fantasy tracking the relationship between an aviator who crashes in the Sahara and a small boy, the "Little Prince", who says he is from an asteroid and tells the story of his life.

-Computer-generated images are used for the storey about the Little Girl's friendship with the aviator, and its consequences.
+Computer-generated images are used for the story about the Little Girl's friendship with the aviator, and its consequences.

 Saint-Exupery fled the Nazi occupation of France and wrote the book in New York in the early 1940s but returned to join the French Free Forces in North Africa to help fight Nazi Germany.

-He disappeared whilst flying a reconnaissance mission over the Mediterranean in 1944, shortly after the book's publication.
+He disappeared while flying a reconnaissance mission over the Mediterranean in 1944, shortly after the book's publication.

-Osborne said he had done everything in his power to retain the book's Gallic flavour, and said he had won plaudits from Saint-Exupery's family when he gave them a rundown of his plans.
+Osborne said he had done everything in his power to retain the book's Gallic flavor, and said he had won plaudits from Saint-Exupery's family when he gave them a rundown of his plans.

 "I pitched everything and they applauded it and they said, 'You have our full support' and I burst into tears," Osborne said after a media screening.